kurrent-io/KurrentDB-Client-Rust/README.md

 ## Support

-Information on support can be found here: [EventStoreDB Support]
+Information on support can be found here: [KurrentDB Support]

 ## Documentation

-Documentation for EventStoreDB can be found here: [EventStoreDB Docs]
+Documentation for KurrentDB can be found here: [KurrentDB Docs]

 Bear in mind that this client is not yet properly documented.
 We are working hard on a new version of the documentation.